swampbear/HandyRecipes/README.md

 ├── models/
 │   ├── Recipe.py                # Recipe model with components and ingredients
 │   ├── RecipeComponents.py      # RecipeComponents model to represent components of a recipe
-│   └── Ingredient.py            # Ingredient model for individual ingredients
+│   ├── Ingridient.py            # Ingredient model for individual ingredients
+│   └── Steps.py                 # Step model containing step number and description
 ├── pages/
+│   ├── home_page.py             # Streamlit page to display the home page
-│   └── recipe_page.py           # Streamlit page to display recipe details
+│   ├── recepies_page.py         # Streamlit page where you can choose what dish you want to displays │   └── recipe_page.py           # Streamlit page to display recipe details
 ├── service/
 │   └── RecipeService.py         # Service layer to fetch and parse JSON recipes